 The Project Finance Law Review: Islamic Finance

-Islamic finance is concerned with the conduct of commercial and financial activities in accordance with Islamic law, or shariah (derived primarily from the Quran, the holy book of Islam, and the Sunnah, words or practices instituted or approved by the Prophet Muhammad (PBUH)).
+Islamic finance is concerned with the conduct of commercial and financial activities in accordance with Islamic law or shariah (derived primarily from the Quran, the holy book of Islam, and the Sunna, which are words or practices instituted or approved by the Prophet Muhammad (PBUH)).
 Islamic finance emphasises productive economic activity over pure speculation, and encourages transaction counterparties to share profits and losses to promote collaborative efforts.

 For project financings to be shariah-compliant, structures and techniques have been developed to accommodate the priorities of such Islamic-compliant participants.
 This chapter will:

 - outline the key principles relevant to Islamic finance transactions (Section II);

 - examine the typical funding structures deriving from those principles (Section III);

 - discuss the application of Islamic finance principles and structures in a project finance context (Section IV); and